Cognigy/Documentation/docs/en/docs/insights/message-explorer.md

 # Message Explorer

-The Message Explorer in [Cognigy Insights](../insights/cognigy-insights.md) is an analysis tool designed for efficiently searching specific customer or virtual agent messages within the context of an ongoing conversation.
-It provides a comprehensive view by revealing the messages preceding and following a selected one.
+The Message Explorer is a tool in Cognigy Insights that helps you search for specific customer or virtual agent messages within a conversation.
+It shows messages before and after the selected one.
+It complements the Transcript Explorer, which provides more session-related details and user profile data.

-Message Explorer and Transcript Explorer in Cognigy Insights complement each other.
-The Transcript Explorer shows you more session related details and user profile data, and let you explore a transcript showing messages of a single session.
-In difference to the Transcript Explorer the Message Explorer allows you to view specific messages in an overview in their number of appearances and conversation context.

-What makes the Insights Message Explorer unique is its ability to show you the entire conversation as context around a specific message.
-This lets you see what the user said before and after a chosen specific message, giving you valuable context for understanding user reactions and motivations.

-The Message Explorer helps you answer questions like: "How often do customers react in a similar way?" and "What triggers specific types of responses?
+The Message Explorer shows the entire conversation as context around a specific message.
+This helps you understand user reactions and motivations.
+It answers questions like "How often do customers react similarly?" and "What triggers specific types of responses?"

 To open the Message Explorer interface, use one of the following options: